How to buy Lindsay Australia (LAU) shares in Australia

-Lindsay Australia Limited is a trucking business based in Australia.
-Lindsay Australia shares (LAU) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.35 – the same closing value as a week prior.
-Lindsay Australia has a trailing 12-month revenue of around $413.7 million.
+Lindsay Australia is a trucking business based in Australia.
+Lindsay Australia shares (LAU) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Lindsay Australia has a trailing 12-month revenue of around $680.2 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Lindsay Australia